qualabs/video-headline/CONFIGURATION.md

 #### AWS Services Configuration in the Admin Web

 *In order to apply the following configurations, signing in to admin web is needed.
+*The "default" intial configurations are created using the configurations inside the `samples` folder, These files can be used as starting point templates to modify in order to create more advanced configurations for their respective services.

-1. **CloudFront Configuration:** Inside `Global configuration`, apply the settings located in `configuration/configuration.samples/cloud_front_configuration`. on the `CloudFront Configuration` input.
+1. **CloudFront Configuration:** Inside `Global configuration`, modify and then apply the settings located in `configuration/configuration.samples/cloud_front_configuration`. on the `CloudFront Configuration` input.
-2. **MediaConvert Configuration:** Create a `MediaConvert Configuration` and add a name to it, using the settings found in `configuration/configuration.samples/media_convert_configuration.sample`.
+2. **MediaConvert Configuration:** Create a `MediaConvert Configuration` and add a name to it, modify and then use the settings found in `configuration/configuration.samples/media_convert_configuration.sample`.
-3. **MediaLive Configuration:** Create a `MediaLive Configuration`, add a name to it, and apply the following configurations:
+3. **MediaLive Configuration:** Create a `MediaLive Configuration`, add a name to it, modify and then and apply the following configurations:
    - **Input Configuration:** `configuration/configuration.samples/media_live_input_attachments.sample`.
    - **Destination Configuration:** `configuration/configuration.samples/media_live_destinations.sample`.
    - **Encoder Configuration:** `configuration/configuration.samples/media_live_encoder_settings_economic.sample`.